ytakefuji/fourier/README.md

 # fourier
+The paper entitled "Fourier analysis using the number of COVID-19 daily deaths in the US" was published in Epidemiology and Infection.
+<a href="https://www.cambridge.org/core/journals/epidemiology-and-infection/article/fourier-analysis-using-the-number-of-covid19-daily-deaths-in-the-us/37FB15CCE2D2D64C85EE9A0C3C95421E"> Epidemiology&infection (2021)</a>

 In order to run Python programs, see the following site for novice to install the necessary libraries: https://github.com/ytakefuji/python-novice